Greece says restructuring debt, cutting surplus are non-negotiable

 Dealing with Greek banks' growing problem of bad loans is another red line, the official said ahead of key meetings in Brussels this week to discuss Greece's future.

-Athens will ask for a bridge agreement until June 1 that includes the return of 1.9 billion euros (1 billion pounds) in profit made by the European Central Bank and other central banks on Greek bonds, the official said.
+Athens will ask for a bridge agreement until June 1 that includes the return of 1.9 billion euros in profit made by the European Central Bank and other central banks on Greek bonds, the official said.

 The official also confirmed that Athens had asked for the ceiling on the issuance of short-term Treasury bills to be raised by 8 billion euros so the country can fund itself in the coming months until a comprehensive deal is found.